 Watson School of Engineering Scholarships

 Some departments choose to reserve their scholarship funding for returning students who have demonstrated their academic abilities at the university.
 Regardless, all students are automatically reviewed for scholarship eligibility if they have maintained a cumulative GPA of 3.00 or higher.
 Typically the only other qualification is to have a current FAFSA on file by our recommended filing deadline of April 1st each year, although a few of the scholarships for returning students may also require an additional application.
 These applications are usually available in early spring semester for scholarships to be given the following Fall/Spring academic year.

-International students interested in attending Binghamton University should review what help may be offered through the Office of International Student & Scholar Services.
 Financial Aid Services is only able to provide funding to qualified U.S. citizens, permanent residents or other eligible non-citizens.
 Our office does not offer scholarships or awards for international students; however, some lenders may provide alternative education loans to international students who are able to provide a co-signer who meets the citizenship criteria.
-Current international students are encouraged to review these funding options.
+International students are encouraged to review these funding options.

 A limited number of scholarships are awarded to graduate students.
 Graduate students may apply for graduate assistantships or fellowships through their respective academic departments.
 In most cases, the assistantship also includes a tuition scholarship, which is paid by the department for a specific number of credit hours.